alexbiuckians/Parquet-Capital/README.md

 A front-office decision tool that treats NBA players as financial assets: **it forecasts performance, prices contracts against the market, and optimizes roster construction under the salary cap.**

 NBA teams routinely lose tens of millions to "dead cap" by paying for past performance while ignoring aging curves and injury volatility.
 Parquet Capital flags which contracts are becoming toxic assets before the damage shows up in the standings.

+> A note on the numbers in this README.
+Every figure quoted here — MAE, coverage, the valuation backtest, κ on the robustness checks, the dollar-impact premium — comes from the real roster (4,860 player-seasons, 2017–2025, joined from public sources; see Data).
+The data is included in the repo and free to use, so cloning and running reproduces these figures directly.
+The repo also ships make_synthetic.py, a schema-matched synthetic generator — a lightweight smoke-test option that fabricates a same-shape roster so the pipeline, validation, and tests can run without loading the full dataset.
+Synthetic output is for exercising the machinery only — momentum, durability, and contract structure are muted by construction, so its numbers are not the project's results and will look weaker than the real-roster figures below.
+The generator prints this caveat when it runs.

 ## What this demonstrates

 The spine of this project is one idea — treat human capital as a priced asset, then aggressively test whether the price holds up.
 Depending on what you're evaluating for, two things matter: